taosdata/TDengine/README.md

 # Building

 At the moment, TDengine server supports running on Linux, Windows, and macOS systems.
 You can choose to [install from packages](https://www.taosdata.com/en/getting-started/#Install-from-Package) or build it from the source code.
 This quick guide is for installation from the source only.

+We provide a few useful tools such as taosBenchmark (was named taosdemo) and taosdump.
+They were part of TDengine.
+By default, TDengine compiling does not include taosTools.
+You can use 'cmake .. -DBUILD_TOOLS=true' to make them be compiled with TDengine.

 To build TDengine, use [CMake](https://cmake.org/) 3.0.2 or higher versions in the project directory.